Regulatory Affairs and Quality Assurance Graduate Program of Temple University School of Pharmacy

 If your grade is not in Banner by these dates, please contact your instructor to make sure it was submitted.
 After that, call Ms. Sylvia McNally at 267.468.8563.

 Temple offers a Master of Science in Quality Assurance/Regulatory Affairs.
-Students may also earn certificates in Drug Development, Clinical Trial Management, Basic Pharmaceutical Development, Medical Devices, GMPs for the 21st Century, Biopharmaceuticals and Generic Drugs, and Global Pharmacovigilance: Benefit-Risk Assessment.
+Students may also earn certificates in Drug Development, Clinical Trial Management, Basic Pharmaceutical Development, Medical Devices, GMPs for the 21st Century, Biopharmaceuticals and Generic Drugs, and Global Pharmacovigilance: Benefit-Risk Assessment, and Labeling and Advertising.
+We also offer Post Master's certificate for students who have already earned a graduate degree.
 For more information: http://www.temple.edu/pharmacy_qara/certificate.htm

 · just complete a certificate